You’re here because you have a question weighing on your mind…

 For mine, I use this big 3 gallon plastic fish bowl.

-A heater is also necessary to keep the temperature stable in the mid to high seventies (I use this one).
+A heater helps to keep the temperature stable in the mid to high seventies (I use this one).

 Lots of plants is a really good idea, as in the wild betta fish live in densely planted areas with high levels of tannins in the water.